Shelby County is named for Issac Shelby, who was Governor of Kentucky.

 Contractor: B G Bynum Construction Company of Montgomery

 Description: The building faces east and is a three story flagstone structure.
 The building is located on landscaped grounds in the center of Columbiana.
 The east front has a high portico supported by four columns rising to a pediment.
 Each corner of the building has a square tower with dome.
 On the center of the roof is an octagonal dome with clock and cupola at the top.
-The building houses the County Circuit Court and the County District Court of the 18th Judicial District.
+In the interior, the hallways and stairs have marble wainscotting.
+The County Circuit Court courtroom is located on the secons story.
+The building houses the County Circuit Court of the 18th Judicial Circuit and the County District Court and County Probate Court.
 An addition was built in 1954 and 1955.
 The architect was Martin J Lide of Birmingham and the contractor was E C Coston.
 Renovations were done in 1992.
 The architect was R M Cunningham.
 An addition was added in 2002.
 The architect was Rick Lathan.

 Old County Courthouse – Columbiana